hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 ***Estimated duration: 20-30 minutes (compiling takes time).***

 The compiler is called through Python and the above-created bash script ( `pysource.openmpi.sh` ).
 Thus, the Python source file `pysource.openmpi.sh` knows where helper programs and libraries are located, and it knows the configuration to be used.
-With the Python source file, compiling TELEMAC becomes an easy task in *Terminal*.
-First, load the Python source file `pysource.openmpi.sh` as source in *Terminal*, and then, test if it is correctly configured by running `config.py`:
+With the Python source file, compiling TELEMAC becomes an easy task in Terminal.
+First, load the Python source file `pysource.openmpi.sh` as source in Terminal, and then, test if it is correctly configured by running `config.py`:

 ```
-cd ~/telemac/v8p2/configs
+cd ~/telemac/v8p3/configs
 source pysource.openmpi.sh
 config.py
 ```

-Running `config.py` should produce a character-based image in *Terminal* and end with `My work is done`.
+Running `config.py` should produce a character-based image in Terminal and end with `My work is done`.
 If that is not the case and error messages occur, *attentively read the error messages* to identify the issue (e.g., there might be a typo in a directory or file name, or a misplaced character somewhere in `pysource.openmpi.sh` or `systel.cis-debian.cfg`).
 When `config.py` ran successfully, start compiling TELEMAC with the `--clean` flag to avoid any interference with earlier installations:

 ```